-- Must be able to work flexible hours including some holidays, evenings, and weekends.
+This is a part-time position.
+You must be able to work flexible hours, including some holidays, evenings, and weekends.

-This is a seasonal on-call position, and a safety-sensitive position.
+This and all Old Tucson Company positions are designated Safety Sensitive.
 Old Tucson Company is an EOE and a drug-free workplace.

 Now seeking applications for various on-call Food Service positions: Cashier, Cook, Bartender and Banquets.
 These are on-call positions.
 The positions are all safety-sensitive positions.